openalloc/SwiftRegressor/README.md

 * [AllocData](https://github.com/openalloc/AllocData) - standardized data formats for investing-focused apps and tools
 * [FINporter](https://github.com/openalloc/FINporter) - library and command-line tool to transform various specialized finance-related formats to the standardized schema of AllocData
 * [SwiftCompactor](https://github.com/openalloc/SwiftCompactor) - formatters for the concise display of Numbers, Currency, and Time Intervals
+* [SwiftModifiedDietz](https://github.com/openalloc/SwiftModifiedDietz) - A tool for calculating portfolio performance using the Modified Dietz method
-* [SwiftSimpleTree](https://github.com/openalloc/SwiftSimpleTree) - a nested data structure that’s flexible and easy to use.
+* [SwiftSimpleTree](https://github.com/openalloc/SwiftSimpleTree) - a nested data structure that’s flexible and easy to use

 And commercial apps using this library (by the same author):

 * [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) - portfolio rebalancing tool for macOS
 * [FlowWorth](https://flowallocator.app/FlowWorth/index.html) - a new portfolio performance and valuation tracking tool for macOS

 ## License